Alexandra Feodorovna: The Last Tsarina

 In April 1918 the family were removed to the Ipatiev House in Ekaterinburg where the regime was considerably harsher.
 The Bolsheviks were professional revolutionaries unaffected by sentiment or any sense of deference or nostalgia.
 As far as they were concerned the Romanov’s were criminals who as long as they remained in Russia or indeed alive would serve as a rallying point for the forces of reaction.

-They were placed under armed guard and closely monitored at all times, they were also denied luxuries such as coffee and cigarettes and forced to eat soldier’s rations.
+They were placed under armed guard and closely always monitored, they were also denied luxuries such as coffee and cigarettes and forced to eat soldier’s rations.
 The guards also regularly mocked the Tsarina and her daughters who were often subjected to lewd remarks, gestures and sexual innuendo of all kinds.
 The walls of the courtyard were adorned with sexually explicit graffiti that shocked and appalled Alexandra.
 Nicholas, though certainly no less offended shrugged it off.
 It was just soldiers behaving as soldiers do.

 During the day the family were allowed to wander the grounds and Nicholas would spend much of his time with the young Alexei.
 Both had always enjoyed the outdoors and manual labour and together they would garden and chop wood.
 The girls would often remain indoors sewing with their mother to avoid the lewd comments and crude remarks of the guards.